A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Results

+Table \ref{tab:results_cs_sei} provides a summary of CS-SEI results (i.e. metrics accuracy, F1 score, precision and recall) with BCNN, BILSTM, VGG19, GLFormer and FCN model architectures for the DMR test dataset.
+The corresponding confusion matrices are depicted in Figure \ref{fig:bcnn_cm_sei}.
+It can be noticed that all of the examined ML models deliver comparable SEI performance, albeit the largest model VGG19 (i.e. in terms of model size and number of parameters) has a marginally higher accuracy compared to a substantially simpler-smaller architectures (e.g. FCN and BCNN).
+This concurs with results in \cite{bothereau2025rf}.

-In this section, we document experimental work involving the DMR dataset for the CS-SEI task.
-Table 1 provides a summary of metrics (Accuracy, F1 Score, Precision and Recall) when evaluating trained BCNN, BILSTM, VGG19, GLFormer and FCN model architectures on the test dataset.
-Figures \ref{bcnn_tsne_sei} and \ref{bcnn_cm_sei} display t-SNE plots and confusion matrices respectively on the test dataset.
-Different colours in the t-SNE plots refer to a different emitter class; notice how across all model architectures many of the emitter classes are separate with some overlap.
-The embeddings which are overlapped are actually the same manufacturer of DMR but different handsets, which tells us that there are crossover features for a specific model but they can still, to some degree, be separately identified by their RF fingerprints.
-The overlapping emitter embeddings behaviour from the t-SNE plot can also be observed in Figure \ref{bcnn_cm_sei}, where confusion matrices are displayed for all the trained model architectures on this task.
-Emitters (2,3), (4,5) and (6,7) are unique devices but with the same make and manufacturer, and all architectures have some difficulty in fully separated their class boundaries whereas, for the most part, emitters 0 and 1 can be distinguished with better accuracy.
+Figure \ref{fig:bcnn_tsne_sei} displays the t-SNE plots (i.e. RF fingerprint representation in 2-D).
+Different colours in each plot refer to a different emitter class and each point within each plot is obtained from a data sample (i.e. time-series of I/Q RF signal from a given transmission for example of length 512).
+It can be noted, the RF fingerprint representations from the eight emitter classes are separable across all of the assessed ML models, despite some overlap.
+The most visible overlaps in fact belong to DMR handsets that are of the same model and make (i.e. from the same manufacturer).
+Whilst this is expected and implies that there are crossover features for a specific model, their emissions can still be individually identified by their RF fingerprints, especially if this is over several data samples.
+The overlapping emitter embeddings behaviour from the t-SNE plot can also be observed in Figure \ref{fig:bcnn_cm_sei}, where confusion matrices are displayed for all the trained model architectures on this task.
+Emitters (2,3), (4,5) and (6,7) are unique devices but with the same make and manufacturer, and all architectures have some difficulty in fully separating their class boundaries whereas, for the most part, emitters 0 and 1 can be distinguished with better accuracy.

-\subsubsection{Use Case 2: CS-SEI for Drone RF Data}
+\subsection{Use Case 2: CS-SEI for Drone RF Data}

-In this section, we document experimental results involving the RF drone dataset for the CS-SEI task.
-Figure \ref{drone_embeddings_cm} shows a t-SNE embeddings plot of the drone test dataset and a confusion matrix, when evaluating it with a trained FCN CS-SEI model on the RF drone dataset.
-Notice how the embeddings are separate with some overlap and the confusion matrix shows consistently good performance across the drone classes.
+Figure \ref{drone_embeddings_cm} shows the t-SNE embeddings plot and a confusion matrix of the trained FCN CS-SEI model for the drone RF links dataset in Section \ref{sec:data_drones}.
+The fingerprints for each of the four drones (i.e. same model and make, thus four different instances of the same transmitter ) are visibly separable with some overlap.
+The confusion matrix demonstrates consistently good performance across all classes, achieving an overall accuracy exceeding $96\%$ with the basic FLC model.

-\subsubsection{Use Case 3: EDA for DMR Data}
+\subsection{Use Case 3: EDA for DMR Data}